Activity 15: Personal Protection Plan

 In this activity, the students experiment with the transmission of light rays by planning and carrying out an investigation of the refraction of light through water.
 Looking for patterns in their data, students search for a qualitative relationship between the angle of incidence, angle of refraction, and index of refraction.
 Students plan and carry out an investigation that determines the critical angle for total internal reflection.
 Students identify the crosscutting concept of structure and function as they apply their understanding of total internal reflection as it is used in fiber optics.

 This activity builds upon the previous one by providing more information related to the transmission of analog and digital signals.
 The Reading provides an opportunity for students to clarify the findings of the previous activity by integrating those results with information in written text.
 Students explore the history of the development of the hearing aid and discover that it was a collaborative effort by scientists, audiologists, engineers, and industry leaders.
 Hearing aids are used as an example of how technology influences the progress of science, and how science has influenced advances in technology.
+Students use the "Listen, Stop and Write" literacy strategy in the form of a Pear Deck to make sense of the phenomena covered in the reading.
 In the Analysis, students consider the structure and function of recording devices.

 This activity introduces students to digital and analog sound transmission.
 First, they investigate how sound is transmitted through a model telephone, and then they model how noise interference affects the received signal.
 Students model how noise interference affects the transmission and reception of analog and digital signals.
 They find that the structure of digitized signals, sent as wave pulses, function as a more reliable way to encode and transmit information.
 They examine the structure and function of the model used in the activity.